gennadiy-gaysha/PP_5_art_showcase/README.md

 ##### **Profile CRUD**

 - Upon new user registration, a profile is automatically created in the backend.
 Thus, CRUD operations for users are limited to profile updates, such as completion or editing.
-- Selecting the "Complete your profile" button from a Modal Alert navigates the user to the Profile Completion page:
+- Selecting the "Complete your profile" button from a [ModalAlert](#modal-alert) navigates the user to the Profile Completion page:

 ![ArtShowcase Complete Profile image](/src/assets/readme_images/features/complete_profile.png)